Ready to Finally Build a Real Art Practice?

 But to say:

 Here’s my wound.
-Show me yours when you’re ready.

-It's a mirror in which I can be seen.
+Here’s a mirror in which I can be seen.

 There is no front row.